Talk to Sales: (833) 820-1181

 Payroll has a way of quietly consuming far more time than most organizations expect.
 On the surface, it appears to be a recurring task that happens once or twice a month.
 In reality, it pulls HR, finance, and business owners into a steady cycle of preparation, verification, corrections, and follow-up.

-Research from Deloitte shows that payroll teams spend more than 25% of their time running payroll.
-And that figure does not include time spent answering employee questions, correcting errors, or re-entering data across systems.
+Research shows that payroll teams spend more than 25% of their time running payroll.
+That figure doesn’t include the time spent on employee questions, correcting errors, or re-entering data.
 Manually entering payroll inputs alone is the single most time-consuming part of payroll processing, followed closely by entering adjustments and reconciling inputs.

 2. Payroll Compliance and Risk Mitigation

 That’s why many companies benefit from outsourcing their payroll.
 They’re hiring payroll talent with expertise in these laws, so they don’t need to know the ins and outs.
-Additionally, professional payroll providers stay updated on federal and state regulations to ensure accurate calculations and timely filings.
+Plus, professional payroll providers stay updated on federal and state rules.
+This helps them make accurate calculations and file on time.
 The result?
-Fewer errors and penalties to worry about.
+Fewer errors and penalities to worry about.

 3. Improved Payroll Accuracy and Fewer Errors

-Surveys show that between 32% and 44% of employees have noticed paycheck errors (and worse, nearly half of those who have noticed an error say those mistakes are frequent).
+Surveys show that between 32% and 44% of employees have noticed paycheck errors.
+Worse, nearly half of those who have noticed an error say those mistakes are frequent.
 Each and every error then compounds the time spent on payroll.
-One survey found that nearly half (41%) of payroll teams end up spending an extra four to ten hours every payroll cycle just correcting hours.
+41% of payroll teams end up spending an extra four to ten hours every payroll cycle just correcting hours!

 The operational cost of those mistakes adds up quickly, too.
-Employers make an average of 15 payroll corrections per pay period, and according to accountancy firm EY, incorrect or missing time punches alone can cost nearly $78,700 per 1,000 employees each year.
-Beyond direct costs, corrections create downstream issues such as amended filings, manual adjustments, and strained employee relations.
+Employers make an average of 15 payroll corrections per pay period.
+Incorrect or missing time punches alone can cost nearly $78,700 per 1,000 employees each year.
+Corrections lead to more than just direct costs.
+They cause issues like amended filings, manual adjustments, and strained employee relations.

 Outsourcing payroll improves accuracy by standardizing processes and layering automation with experienced review.
-Instead of relying on ad hoc spreadsheets and fragmented systems, payroll providers apply consistent calculation logic, validation checks, and controls across every pay cycle.
+Payroll providers use consistent calculation logic, validation checks, and controls.
+This approach is better than relying on scattered spreadsheets and systems for each pay cycle.
 Outsourcing helps break that cycle by getting payroll right the first time.

 4. Cost Savings and Opportunities Beyond the Obvious

-Outsourcing payroll can save money across the top (according to advisory group PwC, employers save 18% on average by outsourcing payroll).
-But while outsourcing can reduce administrative labor, eliminate the need for specialized in-house payroll systems, and lower the risk of fines or penalties, its financial impact extends beyond simple line-item comparisons.
+Outsourcing payroll can save money across the top.
+In fact, employers save 18% on average by outsourcing payroll.
+Outsourcing can cut down on administrative work and remove the need for in-house payroll systems.
+It also reduces the risk of fines.
+However, its financial effects go beyond just simple cost comparisons.

 5. Access to Advanced Technology and Payroll Expertise